Cyndi Lauper: 2016–2019: Detour

+2020–present: Let the Canary Sing, farewell tour, Grammy Salute, Las Vegas residency

-On January 26, 2020, Lauper sang a chorus from the song "I Sing the Body Electric" of the soundtrack from the 1980 movie Fame at the 62nd annual Grammy Awards Show held in Los Angeles.
-Other performers were Ben Platt, Camila Cabello, Debbie Allen, who starred in the original movie, and more.
-It was a sendoff to long time Grammy Awards television producer Ken Ehrlich.
+On January 26, 2020, Lauper sang a chorus from the song "I Sing the Body Electric" of the soundtrack from the teen musical drama film Fame (1980) at the 62nd Annual Grammy Awards ceremony held in Los Angeles.
+Other performers were Ben Platt, Camila Cabello, Debbie Allen, who starred in the original film, and more.
+It was a sendoff to long time Grammy Awards television producer Kenneth Ehrlich.
 He retired after a four-decade run of producing the show.

-On April 23, 2020, Lauper parti//cipated in an online fundraising concert to raise money for LGBTQ nightlife workers who struggled financially because of the coronavirus pandemic.
+On April 23, 2020, Lauper participated in an online fundraising concert to raise money for LGBTQ nightlife workers who struggled financially because of the COVID-19 pandemic.
 Lauper ended the concert performing "True Colors".
 The concert was initiated by the Stonewall Inn Gives Back nonprofit organization of the historic Greenwich Village gay bar.
-Other performing artists were Kate Pierson, Our Lady J, Rufus Wainwright and Darren Hayes amongst others.
+Other performing artists were Kate Pierson of the B-52s, Our Lady J, Rufus Wainwright and Darren Hayes of Savage Garden amongst others.

+In 2020, Lauper and Rob Hyman co-wrote the track "Secret to the Formula" for The SpongeBob Movie: Sponge on the Run.

-In November 2020, Lauper dueted with former top ten "American Idol" finalist Casey Abrams on a cover version of the song "Eve of Destruction".
+In November 2020, Lauper dueted with former top-10 American Idol finalist Casey Abrams on a cover version of the 1965 protest song "Eve of Destruction", written by P. F. Sloan.

-In November 2021 Lauper featured as guest vocalist on the track "Blame it on Christmas" by Shea Diamond.
+In November 2021, Lauper featured as guest vocalist on the track "Blame it on Christmas" by Shea Diamond.
 An official video was released the following month.

 Lauper performed at the 2022 MusiCares Person of the Year Tribute Show honoring Joni Mitchell on April 1.

-In May 2022 it was announced that Alison Ellwood will direct a career retrospective documentary about Lauper.
-The project is already in production but does not yet have a release date.
-Let The Canary Sing will be the title of this career spanning documentary produced by Sony Music Entertainment.
+In May 2022, it was announced that Alison Ellwood would direct a career retrospective documentary about Lauper.
+The film, entitled Let the Canary Sing, encased Lauper's 40+ year career, and was produced by Sony Music Entertainment.
+The documentary premiered in June 2023.

-On 13 December 2022 Lauper and Alex Nolan performed "True Colors" at a White House celebration.
-That day president Joe Biden signed the Respect for Marriage Act into law.
-Quote, 'The new law provides federal recognition to same-sex marriages, a measure born out of concern that the Supreme Court could reverse its legal support of such relationships.'
+In December 2022, Lauper and Alex Nolan performed "True Colors" at a White House celebration.
+That day, president Joe Biden signed the Respect for Marriage Act into law.
+Quote, 'The new law provides federal recognition to same-sex marriages, a measure born out of concern that the Supreme Court could reverse its legal support of such relationships'.

-In January 2023 she was among the nominees for the Rock and Roll Hall of Fame, “Seeing my name on this year’s ballot with so many talents that I admire means so much to me,” she adds.
-“It has been a lifetime privilege to reach so many different kinds of fans with a message of following your own path (and having fun along the way, too).”, said Lauper.
-The inductees will be revealed in May 2023.
+In January 2023, she was among the nominees for the Rock and Roll Hall of Fame, "Seeing my name on this year's ballot with so many talents that I admire means so much to me", she adds.
+"It has been a lifetime privilege to reach so many different kinds of fans with a message of following your own path (and having fun along the way, too)", said Lauper.
+Lauper was not inducted in 2023, but was selected for induction in 2025.